ashleychea/GT-Summer-2024-Internship/Ashley Chea/README.md

 # Summer 2024 Internship Progress Tracker - Ashley Chea

-Welcome to my internship progress tracker for Grant Thornton, LLP (US) which is now Grant Thornton Advisors, LLC for all the non-accounting work that GT does here in Dallas, Texas!
+Welcome to my internship progress tracker for Grant Thornton Advisors LLC (formerly merged with Grant Thornton LLP that handles all public accountancy practices); Grant Thornton Advisors LLC will handle the business side of GT (advisory, tax, and other non-attestation services) here in the triple D, Dallas, Texas!
 In this repository, you'll find updates on what I'm working on each week, what I've learned, and any challenges I'm facing, and how I overcame those I could.

 ## About Me